roger-ui/WaveWriter-Audio-Waveform-Generator-/README.md

-# Wave Audio File Generator
+# Wave Writer Audio Waveform Generator

 ## Description
 This C++ program generates various types of sound waves and writes them to a WAV file.
 It supports wave types like square, sawtooth, triangle, sine, white noise, brown noise, and chirp.
 The program is also capable of creating WAV files shorter than 1 second.